anulaibar/home-exchange/README.md

 There's been construction work on our building during may-june, and it's not yet finished.
 I think the patio will be in ok shape by the time you arrive, but I don't think the furniture will be put back in place by the construction workers.
 If you want to sit there you can just arrange the sofa and the table so that you can use them.
+Or just go take your morning coffee on the stairs by the playground which we often do.

 ### Places to visit